 Copying with mistakes leads to changes over time

 The mentioned mistakes are called mutations.
 Though the word has a negative connotation, mutations do happen naturally and are the core reason why evolution can occur.
 If you take a clear look, anything that repeatedly replicates changes over time.
 That is logically destined to happen.
 Imperfect copying over and over leads to change over time.

 We tell and retell stories and, sure, they change over time.
 I also mentioned the evolution of dance in the beginning.
 Dance evolves, partially, because we come up with new dance move all the time.
 However, it also does as people copy each other’s moves, too.
 Some of us are better at copying, some of us not so much.
 The good ones get copied over and over, while the bad ones — forgotten.

-This leads us to one crucial mechanism, how the seemingly random process of evolution takes a direction.
+This leads us to one crucial mechanism, how a seemingly random process of evolution takes a direction.
 It is called natural selection and will be the topic of my next article.